 Explore a variety of mediums at our fun-filled art camps!
-Click on a camp for more information and registration.
+We're going virtual for community safety.

 A: MCMA offers full refunds with at least 6 business days of notice.
 Since camp starts on Mondays, that means two Fridays before camp is the last day to request a refund.

 A: You can contact MCMA and join the waitlist.
 If a camper withdraws from that week, we’ll contact the waitlist in order.

 A: No, registration isn’t complete until we receive payment.

 A: We only offer full-camp registrations.
 If your child will miss days or portions of some days, you’re still welcome to register for the week, but the price won’t be reduced.
 Just let MCMA staff know which days to expect your child.